 A permit is required if you wish to busk or provide street entertainment in Porirua City.
 Entertainment must be of a reasonable standard in talent, expertise and presentation, and normal standards of decency apply.
-Allow two working days for approval.
+Allow 5 working days for approval.
 There is no permit fee.

-Open air concerts, raves or tattoos
+Open air concerts and raves

 Links to more event information